GeekOops/geekoops-rspamd/README.md

 # ansible role for setting up rspamd and unbond

-Configurable ansible role for setting up unbound asa a recursive caching DNS resolver and rspamd.
+Configurable ansible role for setting up unbound as a recursive caching DNS resolver and rspamd. rspamd triggers:

+- virus check with clamav
+- spam detection
+- dkim signing

 Works with

 - openSUSE Leap 15.4 -> tested